sleepyOwl14/proximax-bc-docs/docs/sdks/architecture.md

 The **observer pattern** is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
 [Wikipedia reference](https://en.wikipedia.org/wiki/Observer_pattern).

-NEM2-SDK uses intensely ReactiveX Library.
+XPX-Chain-SDK uses intensely ReactiveX Library.
 See [reactivex here](http://reactivex.io/).

 - **Functional**: Developers can avoid complex stateful programs using clean input/output functions over observable streams.
 - **Less is more**: ReactiveX’s operators often reduce what was once an elaborate challenge into a few lines of code.